Xshelton/SG_LSTM/README.md

 links：https://pan.baidu.com/s/1X7OmbCQq8OeudzWmkZydqQ
 password：ld7z

- ## 5.Some Material for our framework(like dataset,and trained embeddings)
+ ## 5.Some Material for our framework(like dataset, and trained embedding)
+ - **5_fold_cross_divided.py** can divide **'AXB_383_gene_default.csv'**(or other dataset) into five fold of train and test parts.
+ - **all_unkown_sample_generation.py** can generate all negative samples for prediction.
+Here in SG-LSTM-core, we generate all unknown samples by generating file.
+But in the SG-LSTM-WHOLE, because there are more than 14,000,000 pairs, we generate the score by producing a matrix to record the scores.

 - S_gene2vec_320_34567.csv S_mrna2vec_384_34567.csv is the embedding generated from sequence information of 320 gene and 384miRNA
 - G_gene2vec_328_gene.csv G_mirna2vec_384_mirna.csv is the embedding generated from geometric information.